 The inevitability of supply chain disruptions in a global environment is one that's well understood.
 Businesses need to employ strategies that are agile, proactive, and resilient creating a no-risk supply chain to mitigate risks and ensure business continuity.

-In today's hugely competitive business environment, both profit and customer service levels must get carefully considered, making sourcing decisions crucial but often problematic.
-Businesses need to consider the rationale of low-cost longer lead-time sourcing vs. more expensive nearshore and onshore more costly options, with one eye firmly on the consumer demand and satisfaction as well as the carbon footprint and sustainability.
+In today's incredibly competitive business environment, both profit and customer service levels must get carefully considered, making sourcing decisions crucial but often problematic.
+Businesses need to consider the rationale of low-cost longer lead-time sourcing vs. more expensive nearshore and onshore options, with one eye firmly on the consumer demand and satisfaction as well as the carbon footprint and sustainability.

 With a combination of these options, and with the correct level of visibility, and connectivity, the supply chain, and ultimately the value chain is not impacted.
 Moreover, it gets designed to mitigate risks and disruption, such as the impact we are witnessing currently due to the coronavirus - COVID-19.

 In recent years, many industries have witnessed a transition from offshoring to nearshoring.
 This transition is a result of numerous factors to include: